 People are bossy both to be in a power position but also to express their interest in and attachment to the other person.
-Bossy people are so distressed by the thought that someone they care about might make a mistake that they take it upon themselves to manage and direct the people around them.
+In other words, bossy people are so distressed by the thought that someone they care about might make a mistake that they take it upon themselves to manage and direct the people around them.

-Often adults who were neglected as children become bossy because they are trying to give to others the guidance that they themselves needed and lacked as children.
+Often adults who were neglected as children become bossy.
+They are trying to give to others the guidance that they themselves needed and lacked as children.
 In this way, bossiness is actually an unskillful attempt to be an attentive caretaker.

 That’s the four B’s!
 We all engage in them sometimes.
 But if you find yourself reading this article and remembering a dozen examples of engaging in any one or some of these patters, take heart and change course.